samuelgozlan/amplitude-dev-center/docs/data/sdks/ios-swift/index.md

     Amplitude* amplitude = [Amplitude initWithConfiguration:configuration];
     ```

-By default, Amplitude automatically sends the '[Amplitude] Start Session' and '[Amplitude] End Session' events.
-Even though these events aren't sent, sessions are still tracked by using `session_id`.
-You can also disable those session events.
-Note that these events **count** towards your contracted event volume.
+By default, Amplitude sends `[Amplitude] Start Session` and `[Amplitude] End Session` events.
+These events count toward your contracted event volume.
+When you disable default session tracking, Amplitude no longer sends session start and end events, but continues to add `session_id` as an event property.

 === "Swift"